mithi/react-philosophies/WIP_PR_TEMPLATE.md

+🚧 🚧 🚧 This article is a WORK IN PROGRESS (DRAFT) 🚧 🚧 🚧

-Ideally your PR should not include too many changes.
+Ideally, your PR should not include too many changes.
 Split a huge PR to several small once so that it's easier to quickly find any  regressions might be introduced by your code.

 # Pledge of Code Quality